 This guidance is effective immediately and applies to all Form I-918 and Form I-918A petitions that are currently pending or filed on or after June 14, 2021.

-This system serves to benefit both the United States as well as immigrant petitioners, by helping those who are victims of crime and simultaneously promoting public safety.
-Now petitioners will be able to work in the United States while their U-Visa application is pending and minimize their fear of deportation.
+This system serves to benefit both the United States as well as immigrant victims of crime, by giving relief to victims and simultaneously promoting public safety and trust in law enforcement.
+Now immigrant victims of crime will be able to work in the United States while they await the adjudication of their U-Visa application.